-4. A list of questions prepared in advance by Czech Republic, Germany, Mexico, Netherlands, Portugal, Slovenia, United Kingdom of Great Britain and Northern Ireland, Liechtenstein, Spain, was transmitted to Norway through the troika.
-These questions are available on the extranet of the UPR.
+4. A list of questions prepared in advance by the Czech Republic, Germany, Liechtenstein, Mexico, the Netherlands, Portugal, Slovenia, Spain and the United Kingdom was transmitted to Norway through the troika.
+The questions are available on the extranet of the universal periodic review (UPR).